inter-isd/event-poll-manager/README.md

 A PHP script to implement a user profile system where a user can register and create his own portfolio.

-N.B.
-====
-Maintainers needed.
-If you want to contribute to this repository, let me through my email and I can transfer the ownership.
-Currently, I'm unable to maintain this repo any more.
-TIA!

 Requirements
 ============